samuelgoto/proposal-optional-types/README.md

 # Subtyping Rules

-The design space for subtyping rules is big, and we have some picked semantics below but we understand these things are subject to change.
+The design space for subtyping rules is big, and we have picked some semantics below but we understand they are subject to review and change.
+With that in mind, here is a strawman proposal:

 * The **Any** type to be a subtype and supertype of all types.
 * Classes to be **nominally typed** [***](FAQ.md#structural-or-nominal-classes).